vfloress/katas-kotlin/README.md

 # Welcome to the Kata sessions

-Today I present to you the following exercise:: **Sales Commissions**
+Today I present to you the following exercise: **Sales Commissions**

 ## Sales Commissions